TessaReed/Brainihack/README.md

 I used the following gems to create Brain-i-hack:

-1. Devise
-Devise is used to create user authentication.
+1. Devise is used to create user authentication.
 Devise allows you to create a user and add sign up and login.

-2. Shrine
-Shrine is used to upload image files.
+2. Shrine is used to upload image files.
 It supports uploading, processing and deleting IO objects.

-3. Stripe
-Stripe allowed me to quickly integrate checkout into my application.
+3. Stripe allowed me to quickly integrate checkout into my application.

-4. Geocoder
-I used the Geocoder API to allow the possibility of showing the location of a hackathon, although this information is not essentiality for the usability of the app, as the user does not need to visit a location to participate in most cases.
+4. I used the Geocoder API to allow the possibility of showing the location of a hackathon, although this information is not essentiality for the usability of the app, as the user does not need to visit a location to participate in most cases.
 However I wanted to give Hackathon hosts the option of hosting a hackathon in a location.

-5. Cloudinary
-I used Cloudinary to manage my images in the cloud.
+5. I used Cloudinary to manage my images in the cloud.
 This API is a great way to store images.

 ### Features

-- image uploading
+- Image uploading
-- search engine
+- Search engine
-- internal messaging
+- Internal messaging
-- create profile
-- create hackahon
+- Create profile/hackathons.
+- View location on google map.

 ## Deployment

-Add additional notes about how to deploy this on a live system Brain-i-hack is deployed on Heroku.
+Brain-i-hack is deployed on Heroku.
-To deploy to heroku its very important to run 'heroku db:migrate' this migrates the database in heroku.
+Note, To deploy to heroku its very important to run 'heroku db:migrate' this migrates the database in heroku.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 * Thank you Coder Academy. :) Especially Luke for putting up with an infinite loop of questions!
-* Thank you to all the contributors to the fantastic gems I used (listed above).
+* Thank you to all the contributors to the fantastic gems that I used (listed above).